 Zelda explains that Link had to meet so many challenges in order to power up his sword in order to prove he is worthy of the Triforce.
 Why?
 Two hints:

 Zelda mentions that it was to show that Link possessed all three virtues of power, wisdom, and courage, while the Silent Realms were also designed to test each virtue.

 Link is repeatedly stated to possess an "unbreakable spirit".

 The purpose of testing Link like that was to ensure he had power, wisdom, and courage in balance, so that when he claimed the Triforce it wouldn't break into three parts like when Ganon took it in Ocarina of Time.

-Unlike most other Zelda games involving time travel, you will never see all of the past version of the Lanayru region, therefore, you'll always be wondering what all the ancient structures looked like and how the inhabitants lived, thus adding to the desolate mood and atmosphere of this region.
+Unlike most other Zelda games involving time travel, you will never see all of the past version of the Lanayru region; therefore, you'll always be wondering what all the ancient structures looked like and how the inhabitants lived, thus adding to the desolate mood and atmosphere of this region.
 Well played, Nintendo.

-Another thing about Ghirahim: his appearance resembles a fencing outfit (minus the mask), and he wields a rapier in his second phase.
+His appearance resembles a fencing outfit (minus the mask), and he wields a rapier in his second phase.
 What could be more appropriate for a sword-to-sword duel?

-Some players might be expecting a huge ancient robot as the boss of the 3rd dungeon had they not seen spoilers, ultimately be disappointed when it turns out it's the Giant Scorpion of the E3 2010 demo.
+Some players might be expecting a huge ancient robot as the boss of the 3rd dungeon had they not seen spoilers, only to ultimately be disappointed when it turns out it's the Giant Scorpion of the E3 2010 demo.
 However, remember all those little Arachas that plague the dungeon?
 Yeah, they must have a mommy.